Stonegrave Minster: Norman Church

 During the Twelfth Century, Stonegrave Minster was altered to meet the requirements of the new services and of the prestige of the de Stonegraves family.
 The crosses were broken up and used as building blocks.
 Foundations show that the chancel was lengthened and ended in an apse.
 A long vista was opened up, down the central aisle to the now distant altar, the new focus of worship.
 Arches were pierced through the north wall and a new aisle made for the chapel of St Leonard, the patron saint of prisoners of war (one of the de Stonegraves was a POW in the Near East).
 The north arches were all built through an earlier wall, but the arch nearest to the pulpit is of different stone from the others, which are bi-coloured after the fashion best known from Durham cathedral.
 The brown stone of these arches is from a quarry near Whitby and the lighter coloured stone is local, but the stone of the first arch is from a more distant quarry.
 The capitals differ, too.
 That of the first pier is plain; that of the second is prepared for carving but not carved, and that of the third has lines preparatory to carving and some carved roundels.
 Where the moulding of the two central arches meet are two fantastic heads.

 Heraldry and the Thornton family of East Newton

 From 1300 to almost 1700 the north aisle was the burial place of the Thorntons, but only two of their tombs remain.
 The one nearest to the tower, probably that of William Thornton (d.
 1330), carved in York, is unusual in having the effigy of a civilian with legs crossed.
 The other, of Robert Thornton and his wife (d.
 1418) is of local stone and workmanship.
 It is now in a recess in the north wall, the canopy formed from an earlier Easter sepulchre.
 The tomb chest has figures supporting shields showing the simple coat-of-arms of the family at that time: three thorn sprays.

-There are four main groups of heraldic interest:

-Several monuments, mainly large wall-mounted carved panels, to members of the Combers family, one of whom (Thomas) was a rector in the church; also a small brass plaque on the chancel wall.

-A large, painted memorial to William Thornton (d.1668), showing his complex achievement.
-The main Thornton arms are argent a chevron sable between three thorn trees proper.

-A stone-carved effigy of a knight and lady which includes a shield (another Thornton); also other Thornton shields including a modern window in the south aisle.